wokwi/avr8js/README.md

 npm run test:watch
 ```

+For more information, please check the [Contributing Guide](CONTRIBUTING.md).

 ## License

-Copyright (C) 2019, Uri Shaked.
+Copyright (C) 2019, 2020 Uri Shaked.
 The code is released under the terms of the MIT license.